emilyriederer/website/content/post/causal-design-patterns/index.md

 **Motivating Example:**

 -   We sent a marketing promotion text message to all of our customers for whom we have a valid cell phone number and want to know the causal effect on the likelihood to make a purchase in the next month.
--   We sent this text to all customers with a valid cell phone number, so we only observe the untreated response for customers for whom we do *not* have a phone number.
-This is an optional field on our web purchase UI, so there is some randomness between the population; however, we know that those who do not provide a phone number tend to be older and less frequent shoppers.
+-   We did not intentionally leave a control group untreated, but we can observe the untreated response for customers for whom we do *not* have a valid cell phone number.
+-   Phone number is an optional field on UI when making a purchase, so there is some randomness between the population; however, we know that those who do not provide a phone number tend to be older and less frequent shoppers.
 -   Thus, if we simply compare the treated and untreated groups, the promotion will look *more effective* than it really was because it is being sent to generally *more active* customers.

 **Approach:**